WorldHistoricalGazetteer/whg3/Development-Branch-Protocol.md

-# Working on a Development Branch
+# Working on a Remote Development Branch

 1. **Initialise Branches**